SpellholdStudios/HaerdalisFriendship/README.md

 ## <a name="faq" id="faq"></a>Frequently Asked Questions

 **Q: Is the Haer'dalis Friendship compatible with XYZ mod?**
 A: It most certainly should be, but we have not tested it with every single mod available.
-If you do encounter an error, please contact K'aeloree (kae@spellholdstudios.net) or alternatively post on the <a href="http://www.shsforums.net">forums</a>.
+If you do encounter an error, please contact <a href="kae@spellholdstudios.net">K'aeloree</a> or alternatively post on the <a href="http://www.shsforums.net">forums</a>.

 **Q: Is it compatible with Aeryn's Haer'dalis romance?**
 A: Yes, as there are significant similarities between the two mods.
 Depending on where you break off your romance with Haer'dalis, the friendship will immediately begin at the appropriate point in the track.